 The Jefferson County Fair Swine Show is a non-terminal show.
-Exhibitors will be able to take their animal's home at the conclusion of the fair.
-Exhibitors that take their animal's home at the conclusion of the fair will do so at their own risk with the fair board not being liable for any resulting diseases or health problems.
+Exhibitors will be able to take their animals home at the end of the fair.
+Exhibitors that take their animals home at the conclusion of the fair will do so at their own risk with the fair board not being liable for any resulting diseases or health problems.
 There will be an option to sell your hogs at the fair, but this must be designated at check-in to the superintendent.